Folium Systems

 Explicit authority, narrow scope, audit logs, and human approval.

-The public trust packet makes the rules easy to review.
+The public trust guide makes the rules easy to review.

-Folium separates proof from production and excitement from permission.
-Buyers should be able to see what is safe to test, what is not connected, what needs approval, and what evidence is required next.
+Folium separates records from production and excitement from permission.
+Buyers should be able to see what is safe to test, what is not connected, what needs approval, and what record is required next.

 Demo boundary

-Sandbox proofs stay separated from real data, live providers, production credentials, and regulated actions.
+Sandbox examples stay separated from real data, live providers, production credentials, and regulated actions.

 Data handling

-Customer-specific demos use sandbox, redacted, or approved data plans before private records enter a workflow.
+Customer-specific demos use sandbox, redacted, or approved data plans before private records enter a process.

 AI output limits